Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Dataset Details

 \paragraph{Retrieval Corpus: World Values Survey (WVS).} We use the \textit{World Values Survey} (WVS) as our retrieval corpus.
 In this setting, WVS covers 64 countries/territories with 94{,}728 respondents and a 290-item common questionnaire.
 We organize the value space into 12 predefined topics (Table~\ref{tab:wvs_values_topics}) and, after preprocessing, retain 239 region-agnostic ordinal value items for retrieval-augmented inference.

-\paragraph{Test Datasets.} To evaluate performance of \textbf{OG-MAR}, we use six regional social-survey datasets spanning Europe, North America, East Asia, South Asia, and Africa.
+\paragraph{Test Datasets.} To evaluate performance of \textbf{OG-MAR}, we use six regional social-survey datasets spanning East Asia, South Asia, Europe, North America, Latin America, and Africa.
 For each test dataset, the reported number of value questions refers to the subset retained after our preprocessing/topic mapping (not necessarily the full questionnaire length).

 \paragraph{EVS (European Values Study).} EVS is a cross-national survey program designed to measure human values and socio-cultural attitudes across Europe using harmonized instruments.
 We use the EVS~2017 integrated dataset, which combines nationally representative samples from 36 countries (59{,}438 respondents) collected during the 2017--2021 fieldwork period.
 In our evaluation, we retain 211 value-related items under our preprocessing and topic mapping, enabling within-Europe generalization tests under relatively consistent survey design and documentation.